cierius/cierius/README.md

 <h4><a href="">Ball Project</a> - *WAS* Current game in development for mobile iOS and Android</h4>

+- I really got this project 99% complete and then the scope got out of hand and it never got finished
+- I am back on trying to finish this lil' gem

 <h4><a href="https://cieriusgames.itch.io/space-typer">Space Typer</a></h4>

 - This project was something for me to enjoy and try something new, a typing game!